Skip to content

 Destroy DestroyStringStorageRequest Server responds with Ack.
 Agents that already hold the storage keep it alive — the call only removes the session's named reference.

 The session drops every storage it owns on disconnect.
-See Lifetime and Ownership → StringStorage for the full ownership model, including what happens when you Destroy a storage that live agents still reference.
+See Lifetime and Ownership → StringStorage for the full ownership model.

 Creation